hbkworld/streaming-spec/complex_types.md

           "dataType": "double",* dcAmplitude: The amplitude of the DC component.
   * cycleCount: The number of cycles in the window (according to IEC 61000-4-7)
-- an dynamic array of structures with information about the heamonics.
+- a dynamic array of structures with information about the harmonics.
-  * amplitude: Amplitude of the n-th hramonics
+  * amplitude: Amplitude of the n-th harmonics
-  * phase: Phase of the n-th hramonics
+  * phase: Phase of the n-th harmonics

 All elements are explicit.

-Right now we have arrays of fxed size only.
-Hence we always get 50 elements event if the count is much smaller.

 We'll get the following signal specific meta information: